tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 Network Resource Partition Policy:
-: a policy construct that enables instantiation of mechanisms in support of IETF network slice specific control and data plane behaviors on select topological elements; the enforcement of a NRP Policy results in the creation of a NRP.
+: a policy construct that enables instantiation of mechanisms in support of IETF network slice specific control and data plane behaviors on select topological elements; the enforcement of an NRP Policy results in the creation of an NRP.

 NRP Capable Node:
 : a node that supports one of the NRP modes described in this document.